Literacy Now

 • Are our assessment choices shaping instruction that builds not only speed but also depth of understanding?

-Ultimately, it’s time to move beyond the narrow definitions of reading and towards a more balanced approach that honors both fluency and comprehension.
-Our best readers should not be praised solely for how quickly they move through text but for how deeply they can transact with it.
-After all, as Roseblatt, Johnston, and the Applegates remind us in different ways, comprehension is not just the outcome of reading; rather, it is reading.
+Ultimately, it’s time to move beyond the narrow definitions of reading toward a more balanced approach that honors both fluency and comprehension.
+Our best readers should not be praised solely for how quickly they move through text, but for how deeply they transact with it.
+After all—as Roseblatt, Johnston, and the Applegates remind us in different ways—comprehension is not just the outcome of reading; rather, it is reading.

 Learn More